waco-org/waco-python/README.md

 waco_python
 ===========

-An opinionated role that allows you to complement system and/or source Python installations by creating custom virtualenv's or installing Ansible, Mercurial and Sphinx.
+An opinionated Ansible role that allows you to perform system and/or source Python installations and to complement them by creating custom virtualenv's and installing Ansible, Mercurial or Sphinx.
-Currently only Red Hat distributions are supported, i.e. CentOS 8, CentOS 7, Fedora 33 and Fedora 32.
+Currently only Red Hat open distributions are supported, i.e. CentOS 8, CentOS 7, Fedora 33 and Fedora 32.
 RHEL 8 and 7 are not tested, but should work without problems.

 Requirements